TheRatto/dispatch-buddy/README.md

   - Clear color-coded status and icons for operational clarity
   - Large, touch-friendly controls and readable text

-You are working on a **Flutter app** called **Dispatch Buddy**.
+You are working on a **Flutter app** called **Briefing Buddy**.
 The goal of the app is to assist pilots during preflight planning by parsing flight plan documents (e.g., ForeFlight PDFs), retrieving weather and NOTAMs, and providing a summarised, visually clear operational briefing.

 ## 🎯 Objective